ShiDongyuan/Kalman_Filter_for_ANC/README.md

 # Code Explanation

-The section provides a concise introduction to the $KF.mat$ file, which implements the Kalman filter method for a single-channel active noise control (ANC) application.
+The section provides a concise introduction to the `KF.mat` file, which implements the Kalman filter method for a single-channel active noise control (ANC) application.
 Furthermore, the FxLMS algorithm is conducted as a comparative analysis.
 The Kalman filter technique employs the modified feed-forward active noise control (ANC) structure, whereas the FxLMS algorithm uses the conventional feed-forward ANC structure.

 ## Contents